joequant/algobroker/README.md

 INSTALL
 =======

-To install, set up a plivo account and move algobroker/keys/plivo.py.example to algobroker/keys/plivo.py
+To install, set up a plivo account, run the servers via start-algo.sh and then send the servers commands via init.py

+Sample control files are in algobroker/test

 This installation does a simple scan of the quotes from yahoo and sends out an sms message if it hits certain limits.